-All new students whose first language is not English are required to take the University English Language Assessment with the INTO Newcastle University Centre.
+All new students whose first language is not English are required to take an English Language Proficiency Test.
+This is administered by INTO Newcastle University Centre on behalf of Newcastle University.
 Where appropriate, in-sessional language training can be provided.

-The Newcastle University Open Access Centre houses a range of resources for learning other languages which may be particularly appropriate for those interested in an Erasmus exchange.
+The INTO Newcastle University Centre houses a range of resources which may be particularly appropriate for those interested in an Erasmus exchange.